CGCookie/blender-addon-updater/README.md

 # Blender Addon Updater

 With this python module, developers can create auto-checking for updates with their blender addons as well as one-click version installs.
-Updates are retrieved using GitHubs code api, so the addon must have it's updated code available on GitHub and be making use of either GitHub tags or releases.
+Updates are retrieved using GitHub's, GitLab's, or Bitbucket's code api, so the addon must have it's updated code available on GitHub/GitLab/Bitbucket and be making use of either GitHub tags or releases.

-**This code is ready for production with public repositories**
+**This code is ready for production with public repositories, and for private use with GitLab repositories**

 *Want to add this code to your addon?
 [See this tutorial here](http://theduckcow.com/2016/addon-updater-tutorial/)*